All Episodes

 Right.

-Some Puerto Rican gangs would like bomb buildings.
+Some Puerto Rican gangs would, like, bomb buildings.

-There was a Puerto Rican terrorist one.
+There was a there was a Puerto Rican terrorist gang.

 The Weather Underground was doing its stuff.